 Are you a scientist and want to take up cell culture research?
 You must have looked into the cells you want to study and the culture media appropriate for them.
 But one of the vital questions that you need to ask is whether or not to use serum in your media.
 Serum is one of the most important components of cell culture media and constitutes of albumins, trace elements, growth inhibitors and growth factors.
 The most common forms of serum that are used in cell culture studies include fetal bovine serum and calf bovine serum.
 Calf serum is mostly used for contact-inhibition studies whereas fetal serum is mostly used for enhancing cell growth.
 5% to 10% of serum supplement is generally used in cell culture media.
-The functions of serum-containing media are:

 - Serum provides basic nutrition and minerals to the cells.

 - Many cell growth-promoting growth factors are present in serum.

 - Serum adds buffering capacity to the cell culture medium.

 - Protease inhibitors present in the serum help in preventing proteolysis.

 - Serum contains cell-attachment proteins to promote cell division.

 - Moreover, mechanical protection to cells in suspension cultures are also provided by serum.

 But besides having several positive impacts on cell culture media functions, the use of serum has the following drawbacks:

 - With the addition of serum, the media is more prone to contamination.